The Australian Society for the Study of Labour History

 The images below have been provided by, and are copyrighted to, Ken Mansell.

-We respectfully acknowledge the First Nations of Victoria, and their Elders past, present, and emerging.
+We respectfully acknowledge the First Nations of Victoria, and their Elders, past and present.
 We also acknowledge the Traditional Owners of lands across Australia, their Elders, Ancestors, cultures and heritage.